torchbox/wagtail-wordpress-import/docs/import_process.md

 These are configurable functions to process cached tags and items, and create the ForeignKey relationships they represent.
 If an XML node has been configured for cacheing until later, a corresponding function will have been registered to process the cached data.

+It is up to developers using this package to write these functions.
+They receive a queryset of imported pages (this query uses the list of page IDs stored earlier by the importer class), and the cached data.

-For the author example previously, this function would handle getting the `Author` model instance (or creating a new one) for each entry found in the cache, and then querying the imported pages, and linking them to this author.
-Only auhtor entries that have a relation to an imported page are saved.
-This query uses the list of page IDs stored by the importer class.
+For the author example previously, this function might handle getting the `Author` model instance (or creating a new one) for each entry found in the cache, and then querying the imported pages, and linking them to this author.

 As the `wp:post_meta` tag of pages was cleaned and stored in a JSON field, it is possible to query all pages which refer to this author in their WordPress metadata, and update them with actual database links.